New Buffalo, Ohio

 New Buffalo is an unincorporated community in Mahoning County, in the U.S. state of Ohio.
+The center of the community is at the meeting point of three townships: Canfield, Boardman, and Beaver.

 History

 A post office called New Buffalo was established in 1877, and remained in operation until 1902.
 Besides the post office, New Buffalo had a country store.